ripienaar/free-for-dev/README.md

   * [tinfoilsecurity.com](https://www.tinfoilsecurity.com/) — Automated vulnerability scanning.
 The free plan allows weekly XSS scans
   * [Ubiq Security](https://ubiqsecurity.com/) — Encrypt and decrypt data with three lines of code and automatic key management.
 Free for one application and up to 1,000,000 encryptions per month.
   * [Virgil Security](https://virgilsecurity.com/) — Tools and services for implementing end-to-end encryption, database protection, IoT security, and more in your digital solution.
 Free for applications with up to 250 users.
-  * [Virushee](https://virushee.com/) — Privacy-oriented file/data scanning powered by hybrid heuristic and AI-assisted engine.
-It is possible to use internal dynamic sandbox analysis.
-Limited to 50MB per file upload
   * [Vulert](https://vulert.com) - Vulert continuously monitors your open-source dependencies for new vulnerabilities, recommends fixes, without requiring installation or access to your codebase.
 Free for open-source projects.
   * [Escape GraphQL Quickscan](https://escape.tech/) - One-click security scan of your GraphQL endpoints.
 Free, no login required.
   * [HasMySecretLeaked](https://gitguardian.com/hasmysecretleaked) - Search across 20 million exposed secrets in public GitHub repositories, gists, issues,and comments for Free